SOURP MAGAR MONASTERY RENOVATION PROJECT

 Call To Action

 Sourp Magar Monastery, located in the Pentadaktylos mountain range, is now a popular site for hikers and tourists from all over the world.
-Evidence of this are many posts in Google Maps and Gibrahayer Social Media pages.
+Evidence of this are many posts in Google Maps , Gibrahayer Social Media pages and Turkish Cypriot travel guides.

 In this section, we have a selection of photographs shared by Nikolas Christou who visited the site in the summer of 2025.